Craig Charles: Red Dwarf

-Charles' first television acting role was the Liverpudlian slob Dave Lister in science fiction comedy series Red Dwarf.
+Charles' first television acting role was the Liverpudlian slob Dave Lister in science fiction comedy series Red Dwarf starting in 1988.
 He was introduced to the show by Saturday Live and Red Dwarf producer Paul Jackson, who wanted his opinion on whether the black character Cat was a racist stereotype.
 Charles, who like all of the eventual main cast had no acting experience, was eventually offered an audition after begging Jackson.

-Charles has appeared in all twelve series as well as Red Dwarf: The Promised Land.
-Charles' younger brother, Emile Charles, guest-starred in the Series III episode "Timeslides", and the songs "Bad News" and "Cash" in this episode were written by Charles and performed by his band.
+Charles has appeared in all twelve series, as well as Red Dwarf: The Promised Land (2020).
+Charles' younger brother, Emile Charles, guest-starred in the third-series episode "Timeslides", and the songs "Bad News" and "Cash" in this episode were written by Charles and performed by his band.
 The role has involved Charles playing a variety of alternative characters, including a gangster, a cowboy and angelic and evil versions of Lister, and in him carrying out a wide range of stunts, and acting involving special effects.
-All series, except VII and IX, were recorded in front of a studio audience.
+All series, except 7 and 9, were recorded in front of a studio audience.
 Along with Danny John-Jules (Cat), Charles is one of only two cast members to appear in every episode of Red Dwarf to date.

 Charles reads the audiobook editions of both the Red Dwarf novel Last Human and his book The Log: A Dwarfer's Guide to Everything, and he regularly attends sci-fi, comedy and memorabilia conventions in connection with the Red Dwarf franchise.
 During Back to Earth, Lister visits the set of Coronation Street, where he meets the actor Craig Charles.